Truffled Orzo Pasta

 • Parmesan: Use Parmigiano-Reggiano or Grana Padano for the best flavor.
 If you need a vegetarian option, look for animal rennet-free parmesan.

 • White Truffle Oil: Infuses the dish with its signature earthy aroma.
-Start with 2 teaspoons and adjust to taste, as too much can overwhelm dish.
+Start with 2 teaspoons and adjust to taste, as too much can overwhelm the dish.

 • Panko Crumbs (Optional): A light, crispy topping that provides contrast to the creamy pasta.